18 November 2020 / U.S. ELECTION

 Capital Market Implications

 For equity investors, the election is unlikely to change the trend toward wide return dispersion—especially between growth and value—that has gapped wider over the past year.
 However, much depends on the course of the pandemic.
-Further vaccine progress toward a vaccine and stronger economic growth potentially could benefit cyclical sectors such as energy, Linehan says.
+Further progress toward a vaccine and stronger economic growth potentially could benefit cyclical sectors such as energy, Linehan says.

 In U.S. credit markets, low interest rates, declining default rates, and Fed liquidity support are likely to remain positive factors in the postelection period.
 However, longer-term Treasury yields could drift higher in early 2021 if the economic recovery accelerates, Vaselkiv says.